CharlyMartin/portfolio/src/data/articles/use-state-initial-value-evaluation/index.md

 > It can be a value of any type, but there is a special behavior for functions.
 This argument is ignored after the initial render.

 I paused for a second.
-I instinctively knew that passing a function to `useState` was better for performace.
+I instinctively knew that passing a function to `useState` was better for performance.
 What I failed to consider until now was the other side of this coin: If function arguments are ignored after the initial render, what happens to non-function values then?
 If they are not ignored on re-renders, could they be modifying the state?
-That goes against my elemental understanding of `useState`, the most fundamental hook in React.
+That goes against my elementary understanding of `useState`, a fundamental hook in React.

 In my mind, the only way to update a given state is via its associated setter function.
-But I never payed much attention to the initial value.
+But I never paid much attention to the state's initial value.
 I assumed that it was used once and then disregarded, thrown away by React.
 This is not the case, as I learned.
 JavaScript doesn't work like that, and React is JavaScript.

 I decided to run a little experiment to see for myself how `useState` treats its parameter.
-Here they are.
+Here it is!

 ## Experiment 1 - Triggering re-renders locally

 For this [first experiment](https://codesandbox.io/p/sandbox/use-state-1-hnlnzj?file=%2Fsrc%2FApp.js), I've created two similar components rendering a single text input within a form.
 Nothing fancy.
-Both components render the same React elements and both rely on `useState` to control the value of the text input.
+Both components render the same React elements, and both rely on `useState` to control the text input's value.
 They only differ in the way their state is initialised.

-The first one uses a primitive value, a string, and the second one a function declaration.
-I've added a `console.log` alongside each initialiser to see how many times they are called.
+The first one uses a primitive value, a string, and the second one, a function declaration.
+I've added console logs alongside each initialiser to see how often they are called.
 To "attach" a logger to a primitive value, I've used the [OR logical operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR), written as `||`.
-It evaluates expressions left to right and returns the first truthy value.
-The first expression, `console.log`, evaluates to `undefined`, which is falsy, so the second expression is evaluated and the operator returns `"Charly"`.
+It evaluates expressions from left to right and returns the first truthy value.
+The first expression, `console.log`, evaluates to `undefined`, which is falsy, so the second expression is evaluated, and the operator returns `"Charly"`.

 ```jsx {18, 31-32}
 import React from "react";